Bohdan Khmelnytsky: Czapliński Affair

 Upon the death of magnate Stanisław Koniecpolski (March 1646), his successor, Aleksander, redrew the maps of his possessions.
 He laid claim to Khmelnytsky's estate, claiming it as his.
 Trying to find protection from this grab by the powerful magnate, Khmelnytsky wrote numerous appeals and letters to different representatives of the Polish crown, but to no avail.
 At the end of 1645, the Chyhyryn starosta Daniel Czapliński officially received authority from Koniecpolski to seize Khmelnytsky's Subotiv estate.

 Portrait of Bohdan Khmelnytsky (c.
 1650) in the District Museum in Tarnów.
 Khmelnytsky obtained ready-made garments from the East.
 According to a 1651 message, Sultan Mehmed IV sent to him "a samite caftan, one of his honorable royal caftans."

 In the summer of 1646, Khmelnytsky arranged an audience with King Władysław IV to plead his case, as he had a favourable standing at the court.
 Władysław, who wanted Cossacks on his side in the wars he planned, gave Khmelnytsky a royal charter, protecting his rights to the Subotiv estate.
-But, because of the structure of the Commonwealth at that time and the lawlessness of Ukraine, even the King was not able to prevent a confrontation with local magnates.
+But, because of the structure of the Commonwealth at that time and the lawlessness of those territories, even the King was not able to prevent a confrontation with local magnates.
 At the beginning of 1647, Daniel Czapliński started to harass Khmelnytsky in order to force him off the land.
 On two occasions the magnate had Subotiv raided: considerable property damage was done and Khmelnytsky's son Yuriy was badly beaten.
 Finally, in April 1647, Czapliński succeeded in evicting Khmelnytsky from the land, and he was forced to move with his large family to a relative's house in Chyhyryn.